 - ½ small fennel chopped

 - Thumb-size piece ginger chopped

 - Layer the veggies in the blender.
 Start with cucumber, apple, lemon, celery, fennel, ginger, then greens if using.1 ½ English cucumber, 3 medium apples or pears, 3 lemon, 9 stalks celery, ½ small fennel, Thumb-size piece ginger, 9 leaves kale

 - Puree.
 If you have a high-speed blender use the wand to tamp the ingredients and help them puree.
 If you have an older blender use a little splash of water to help the mixture blend.

 - Place your nut milk bag over a bowl or jug and pour the veggie puree into the bag.
 Gently squeeze the mixture to remove the juice.
 You might need to do this in batches.

-- The juice will be the best drunk within a few days
+- The juice will be the best when consumed within a few days.